The ideal steel for your knife from ABRAMS Industries®!

 > Veneer knives

 Similar to A8 mod. / Chipper Knife Steel, D2 is a secondary-hardening, ledeburitic cold work steel and can be used for a wide range of applications.
+It has low distortion, excellent wear resistance and good toughness and is temper-resistant, even at high hardening temperatures.

 For example, for: